sahithyandev/s3/src/content/docs/artificial-intelligence/02-agents.md

 Maps an agent's percept sequence to an action.

 ### Agent program
 An implementation of agent function.
+Maps percepts to actions.
+Can be considered as the _brain_ of the agent.
+Dicussed more in depth in [the coming section](/artificial-intelligence/agent-program).

+### Agent architecture

+The computing device with physical sensors and actuators on which the agent program runs.

 An agent program's effectiveness is measured through a [performance measure](/ai/performance-measure).
+An agent is the combination of the agent program and the agent architecture.

 ### Autonomous